Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Introduction

 The proof techniques of this paper are based on fundamental tools from information theory.
 We first use an information-theoretic framework, proposed by \citet{russo2016controlling} and \citet{xu2017information} and further tightened by \citet{bu2020tightening}, for deriving algorithmic generalization bounds.
 This framework relates the generalization gap in \eqref{eq::exp_gen_gap} with the $f$-information\footnote{The $f$-information (see \eqref{eq::defn_f_inf} for its definition) includes a family of measures, such as mutual information, which quantify the dependence between two random variables.} $I_f(\rW_T;\rZ_i)$ between the algorithmic output $\rW_T$ and each individual data point $\rZ_i$.
 However, estimating this $f$-information from data is intractable since the underlying distribution is unknown.
 Given this major challenge, we connect the noisy iterative algorithms with additive noise channels, a fundamental model used in data transmission.
 As a result, we further upper bound the $f$-information by a quantity that can be estimated from data by developing new properties of additive noise channels.
-Moreover, we incorporate a time-decaying factor into our bounds, which enables the contribution of early iterations on our bounds to decrease with time.
+Moreover, we incorporate a time-decaying factor into our bounds.
 This factor is established by strong data processing inequalities \citep{dobrushin1956central,cohen1998comparisons} and has an intuitive interpretation: the dependence between algorithmic output $\rW_T$ and the data points used in the early iterations is decreasing with time due to external additive noise (i.e., $I_f(\rW_T;\rZ_i)$ is decreasing with $T$ for a fixed $\rZ_i$).